hbk91/JHU_Coursera_Course8_Project/index.md

 b) **Cleaning the Data:**
 * The dimensions of the dataset and the number of samples in each `classe` are as shown below.
-* Next, we will figure out the feautures which have more than 5% of their values missing.
+* Next, we will figure out the features which have more than 5% of their values missing.
 We already have a rich feature space of 153 variables.
 Removing variables with high percentage of missing values would help us avoid imputation biases.
 * Since, no `NA` values are left, no imputation strategy is needed.